DanielNoord/pydocstringformatter/README.md

   -v, --version  Show version number and exit
 ```

+### Confiuguration

+Pydocstringformatter will also read any configuration added to the `[tool.pydocstringformatter]` section of a `pyproject.toml` file.

 ## Pre-commit

 Pydocstringformatter can also be used as a [pre-commit hook](https://pre-commit.com).
 Add the following to your `.pre-commit-config.yaml` file: